Jacqueline Frank DeLuca

-Jacqueline "Jackie" Frank DeLuca Cochran (born May 1, 1980 in Hermosa Beach, California) is an American water polo goalkeeper, 2004 bronze medal Olympian and two-time collegiate National Player of the Year.
+Jacqueline "Jackie" Frank DeLuca Cochran (born May 1, 1980) is an American water polo goalkeeper, 2004 bronze medal Olympian and two-time collegiate National Player of the Year.

 Early life

 Jackie Frank began competitive swimming at the Long Beach Swim Club at age 10.
 After a year of swimming, she joined the water polo team.
 In the last game of the year, she played in goal when the regular goalie did not show up and ended up making first-team all-tournament.

 Frank is 1998 graduate of Los Alamitos High School, where she competed on both the swim and water polo teams and was named First-Team All-America in water polo each of her four years.
 Her Los Al Griffins water polo team won the Southern Section Championship in 1996 and her swimming team won the Southern Section Championship in 1994.
-In her junior year, her girls water-polo team finished 24-0.
+In her junior year, her girls water-polo team finished 24–0.
 Besides athletics, Frank was active in the Key Club and was selected for the California Scholarship Federation.